arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 :::

 There are two main approaches to representing types in the signature of a function.
-Fortunately, Arrow provides a _uniform_ API to working with all of them, which is described in the rest of this section.
+Fortunately, Arrow provides a _uniform_ API for working with all of them, which is described in the rest of this section.

 The first approach is using a _wrapper type_, in which the return type of your function is nested within a larger type that provides the choice of error.